Hiking trail

 Photography Tips

-- Mount Temple: The river provides a great foreground for shots of Mount Temple's massive north face.
+- Mount Temple: The river provides a strong foreground for photos of Mount Temple's north face.

 - Glacial Water: Capture the distinct "rock flour" color of the Bow River in the midday sun.